Clean & Green Business Practices

 The co-op has proudly participated in the Tennessee Valley Authority (TVA) Green Power Switch program since its inception, purchasing 33 Green Power Blocks of renewable energy each month.
 In June of 2014, we became a TVA Green Power Provider ourselves as we invested in a new 49.88 kilowatt, 344-module solar photovoltaic system for the south facing Baxter Avenue side of our roof.
 Tennessee’s ARiES Energy installed our sleek black solar panels, which are environmentally responsibly made in Mississippi by Stion, in full compliance with the European Union Restriction of Hazardous Substances (RoHS) directive.
 Have questions?
 Click here for answers to frequently asked questions about our solar system!

-Our outdoor sign and parking lot lighting and the retail floor, including the refrigeration cases, is lit with energy-efficient LEDs and all of the lighting for the sales floor and exterior is controlled by a programmable system to maximize energy-efficiency.
+Our outdoor sign and parking lot lighting and the retail floor lighting, including the refrigeration cases, are lit with energy-efficient LEDs.
+All of the lighting for the sales floor and exterior is controlled by a programmable system to maximize energy-efficiency.

 Storage & Collection of Recyclables